 The Parachute or Streamer Duration Competition is divided into classes according to the total impulse of the motor used.
-During the flight no part of the model may be detached or jettisoned.

 7.2.
 SPECIFICATIONS

 7.2.1.
 Parachute Duration Models

 The Parachute Duration Competition is open to models that are single-staged, powered by a single space model motor, containing one or more parachutes for recovery purposes.
 The parachute(s) must be provided with a minimum of three (3) shroud lines.
 A competitor may change the recovery parachute(s) in a model at any time during the competition.